numbas/editor-docs/source/jme-reference.rst

 .. function:: x+y

     Addition.
-Numbers, vectors, matrices, lists, or strings can be added together.
+Numbers, vectors, matrices, lists, dicts, or strings can be added together.

-    ``list1+list2`` concatenates the two lists, while ``list+value`` returns a list with the right-hand-side value appended.
+    * ``list1+list2`` concatenates the two lists, while ``list+value`` returns a list with the right-hand-side value appended.
+    * ``dict1+dict2`` merges the two dictionaries, with values from the right-hand side taking precedence when the same key is present in both dictionaries.

     **Examples**:
         * ``1+2`` → ``3``